apollographql/apollo-server/docs/source/api/apollo-server.md

 </td>
 <td>

-When using the `apollo-server` package and `ApolloServer.stop()` is called (including via a [termination signal](#stoponterminationsignals)), Apollo Server waits 10 seconds by default before forcefully closing all active connections.
-You can change that grace period by passing a different value here.
-You may also pass `stopGracePeriodMillis: Infinity`, in which case Apollo Server will wait as long as is needed for all connections to go idle without ever forcefully closing them.
+The amount of time to wait after [`ApolloServer.stop()`](#stop) is called (including via a [termination signal](#stoponterminationsignals)) before forcefully closing all active connections.
+If you pass `Infinity`, Apollo Server waits indefinitely for all active connections to go idle.

-This option is used only by the `apollo-server` package.
-If you're integrating with Node.js middleware via a different package, it's your responsibility to stop your HTTP server in whatever way is appropriate.
+**This option is used only by the `apollo-server` package.** If you're integrating with [Node.js middleware](../integrations/middleware/) via a different package, it's your responsibility to stop your HTTP server in whatever way is appropriate.

+The default value is `10000` (10 seconds).

 </td>
 </tr>